-A variety of California & Federal laws govern your counting and recording of employees' working hours and compensation.
-Under certain circumstances "working hours" may include such activities as travel time and education and training time.
+A variety of California and federal laws govern your counting and recording of employees' working hours and compensation.
+Under certain circumstances "working hours" may include such activities as travel time and education/training time.

 Having a clearly defined workday and workweek is important because it impacts your overtime obligations to employees.

 Various federal and state requirements impose limitations on work hours.
 HRCalifornia can help you determine which to follow when federal and state regulations conflict.

 You have certain legal requirements regarding employee meal and rest breaks in California.

 California employers must pay piece rate workers for rest and recovery periods and other non-productive time at specified minimum hourly rates, separate from the piece rate compensation.

 There are times when you need to pay a nonexempt employee for time not spent working.
 If you pay a special rate for travel time, or other special circumstances, you must establish and communicate the rate to employees in advance of the event.
 The amount and duration depends on what he/she is doing during that time.